 About the Series

 Paintings from the Snapshot series are fleeting encapsulations of people gathered together for various reasons.
 While they all are based on collages and studies pieced together, they suggest a single moment in time, captured like a snapshot.
 During the past few years, there’s a stronger undercurrent of sub story elements, with interpersonal exchanges and situations hinting at the psychology of human interactions in the compositions.
-Neighbors pass one another during a weekend in Saturday Morning: in the hood, twenty-somethings engage in conversation in The GeekSquad: catching up, a cross section of beach lovers seek relief from the heat of summer in At The Shore: pilgrimage and right of passage, and a blend of aficionados enjoy a community event in Entertainment and Amusement : summer fare, county fair.
+Neighbors pass one another during a weekend in Saturday Morning: in the neighborhood, twenty-somethings engage in conversation in The GeekSquad: catching up, a cross section of beach lovers seek relief from the heat of summer in At The Shore: pilgrimage and right of passage, and a blend of aficionados enjoy a community event in Entertainment and Amusement : summer fare, county fair.

 The Transitions themed work presents people in a time and place, juxtaposed with changes amongst them that occur in a different time.
 What was and what’s become.
-Life And The Progression Of Human Bonds, highlights the maternal bond of a mother and new daughter in one portion of the piece - juxtaposed with the daughter's compassion and sorrow in the passing of her mother many years later.
+Life And The Progression Of Human Bonds, highlights the maternal bond of a mother and new daughter in one portion of the piece - combined with a segment highlighting the daughter's compassion and sorrow in the passing of her mother many years later.
 Midsummer Trilogy represents two anticipatory gatherings, one of several girl friends primping and chatting, the other of male friends casually relaxing and enjoying refreshments, and finally, center stage, a melding of the highlighted parties from both groups into respective pairings.
 Online dating in a search for companionship and happiness gone awry is the gist of the How It’s Done, In A Nutshell.
 These are examples of situations and respective evolutions - Transitions - which occur in contemporary society.